FeaInGithub/Basic-ETL-Pipeline-with-Data-Analysis-Insights-and-Visualization/README.md

 # Basic ETL Pipeline with Data Analysis, Insights, and Visualization

-This repository showcases end-to-end data projects where I:
+This repository showcases data projects where I:
 - **Extracted** raw datasets (CSV files)
 - **Transformed** and cleaned them using Python and SQL
 - **Loaded** them into PostgreSQL for structured analysis